Automattic/wp-calypso/docs/coding-guidelines/javascript.md

 However, you don't generally have to know the type of an object.
 Prefer testing the object's existence and shape over its type.

+`typeof object === 'object'` can be misleading, as non-plain-object types test as true for this check (e.g. Arrays).
+If you need to test whether a variable is a plain object, consider using [Lodash's `_.isPlainObject`](https://lodash.com/docs/#isPlainObject)

 ## Existence and Shape Checks

 Prefer using the [power](http://www.ecma-international.org/ecma-262/5.1/#sec-9.2)